-If you have a fair amount of plants in your yard that need to be watered, using a rain barrel to collect rainwater can be a great way to save both water and money.
+If you have a fair number of plants in your yard that need to be watered, using a rain barrel to collect rainwater can be a great way to save both water and money.
 A rain barrel system allows you to collect water from a roof or gutter and store the water until you need it for watering.
 Assembling a rain barrel yourself isn’t too difficult, either, and it’s possible to use an upcycled barrel to make the project even more eco-friendly.

 Note: Be sure your barrel never contained anything toxic, as that could make your rainwater unsafe for use in your garden.